Preparing Innovators for Worldwide Impact with an Online Masters in Computer Science

 Object‐oriented development brings many instruments and constructs, involving composition, inheritance, polymorphism, templates, etc. However, how do you use them effectively to solve engineering problems?
 In this course, you will learn how to apply the best software industry practices to object‐oriented design and programming.
 We will examine basic and more advanced design patterns that are applicable in conventional programming as well as for enterprise solutions.
 You will learn to recognize design issues and refactor them using the best practice.

 This course will provide a comprehensive introduction to computer algorithms taken from diverse areas of application.
-It will concentrate on algorithms of fundamental importance and on analyzing the efficiency of these algorithms.
+This course will concentrate on algorithms of fundamental importance and on analyzing the efficiency of these algorithms.
 This course is considered a leveling course and it will not count toward the online master’s degree.

 Which Track is Right for You?

 Our dedicated enrollment advisors can help you decide which track is best for you.
 Here’s some information to get the conversation started:

 This course will explore the advances in large‐scale data repositories.
 Students will be exposed to advanced topics in the analytical approaches to handling the five Vs — volume, velocity, variability, veracity, and value — of big data.
 Parallel programming based on the MapReduce paradigm within the Hadoop Ecosystem is used to address these needs.